akononovicius/physRisk-content-repository/articles/2018/cristelli-order-book-model.md

 here \\\( a_0(t) \\\) and \\\( b_0(t) \\\) are best ask and bid quotes (prices
 associated with the order) at certain time \\\( t \\\) respectively.
-We took liberty to define the price in case of any side of the order book would be empty as last executed order price.
+We took liberty to define the price, in case of any side of the order book would be emptied, as the last executed order price.

 In this model quotes are defined in integer price ticks relative to some reference level (price at "zero" level).
 No quote may be expressed in fractional